thenbrent/grunion-ajax/readme.txt

 == Changelog ==

+= 1.3 =
+Fix issues when using a contact forms on a page which includes a subquery, for something like Testimonials.

 = 1.1 =
 Fixing issues with full post content being displayed after form submission.
 Better error animations.